 Next Generation Sequencing Technologies

-Sequencing machines have improved wildly since Sanger developed his method.
 In 1987, Applied Biosystems became the first to introduce an automatic sequencing machine, called the AB370.
-The machine relied on a method called capillary electrophoresis that used Sanger’s chain terminating method without needing a gel.
+The machine relied on a method called capillary electrophoresis that used Sanger’s chain-terminating method without needing a gel.

-Fluorescently labelled chain-terminating ddNTPs are added to the PCR reaction mix.
-By the Sanger sequencing method, PCR products of various lengths are created, and then separated according to their size.
-Size is measured by the PCR product’s overall negative charge.
-The more negative the charge, the longer the fragment.
 Take the above example of ddNTP incorporation and imagine that the bold letters are ddNTPs with a fluorochrome attached.
 As the fragments are pulled toward the positive electrode of a capillary (see image below), they pass a laser beam that triggers a flash of light from the fluorochrome attached to the ddNTP that is characteristic of the base type (for example, green for A, yellow for T, blue for G, red for C).
 In this way, the genome is carefully read.

-How Does NGS Compare to First Generation Sequencing?
+How Does NGS Compare to First-Generation Sequencing?

-NGS is characterized by improved accuracy and speed, but also reduced manpower and cost.
-There has never been a time where it has been as cheap, convenient, or straightforward to sequence a genome.
-Arguably, the biggest improvement has been the development of parallel analysis, which increased the sequencing speed.
+There has never been a time when it has been as cheap, convenient, or straightforward to sequence a genome.
+Arguably, the biggest improvement has been the development of parallel analysis, which has increased the sequencing speed.

 The only thing slowing us down now is the interpretation of results!
+That interpretation increasingly touches new biology, like alternative polyadenylation.